-This Operations and Maintenance (O&M) Plan presents the administrative and technical details and requirements for inspecting, operating, and maintaining capping and stream bank stabilization at the BoRit Asbestos Superfund Site in Ambler, Pennsylvania (the Site) (Comprehensive Environmental Response, Compensation, and Liability Information System [CERCLIS] #PAD981034887) in accordance with guidance developed by the United States Environmental Protection Agency (EPA) for Operation and Maintenance in the Superfund Program (EPA 2001a).
+This Operations and Maintenance (O&M) Plan (Revision 2), which is an update to O&M Plan (Revision 1) dated November 26, 2018, presents the administrative and technical details and requirements for inspecting, operating, and maintaining capping and stream bank stabilization at the BoRit Asbestos Superfund Site in Ambler, Pennsylvania (the Site) (Comprehensive Environmental Response, Compensation, and Liability Information System [CERCLIS] #PAD981034887) in accordance with guidance developed by the U.S. Environmental Protection Agency (EPA) for Operation and Maintenance in the Superfund Program (EPA 2001a).